-The right pair of gaiters for you depends on the kinds of trips you have planned and the conditions you expect.
-Here are the main types you have to choose from:
+The right pair of gaiters depends on the kinds of trips you have planned and the conditions you expect.
+The main types:

 Shop REI's selection of gaiters.

-The height of the gaiters you choose depends on how much protection you need.
+Gaiter height depends on how much protection you need.

 Entry system: Gaiters are usually opened and secured by front rip-and-stick fasteners (VELCRO® brand or similar), although a few models feature a sturdy zippered entry.
 Older models tended to be rear entry, which offered less convenient on/off access.